-RN-Completion Track
+BSN - RN Completion

 The Registered Nurse (RN) Completion track is available for registered nurses who are graduates of associate degree or diploma nursing programs.
 CSU participates in the Georgia Statewide Articulation Model.
-The program is 100% online except for the clinical practicum and progression is possible on a full-time or part-time basis.
-This open enrollment program includes full-time or part-time progression and can be completed in as little as one year.
-Coursework includes professional issues, health assessment, interactive communication, leadership and management, research, and electives of your choice.
-Students complete an individualized 90-hour clinical practicum that encompasses community, leadership and education experiences.
+This open enrollment program is online with full-time or part-time progression.
+It can be completed in as little as one year.
+Coursework includes professional issues, health assessment, interactive communication, leadership and management, research, and electives.
+Students complete an individualized 90-hour practicum that encompasses community, leadership and education experiences.